 Women are still facing battle for equal pay

-This article originally appeared on The Citizen
+This article was originally written for The Citizen

 By Chisom Jenniffer Okoye